Tmux key-binding to open task calender and list tasks

 I added the following line to my .taskrc:

-With this, the command 'task calendar' shows the calender for the current and upcoming months with some nice colors, as well as a list of the tasks, including the due dates.
+With this, the command 'task calendar' shows the calendar for the current and upcoming months with some nice colors, as well as a list of the tasks, including the due dates.

 Configuration of Tmux